sithtsar/BTP/README.md

 A high-performance C++ implementation of the Entropic Lattice Boltzmann Method for fluid dynamics simulations, featuring active matter modeling and comprehensive validation suite.

-This project implements and validates the Entropic LBM approach from Keming Yu's honor thesis, demonstrating unconditional stability compared to standard BGK methods, plus extensions to active matter systems.
+This project implements and validates the Entropic LBM approach from Et.al S.A.
+Hosseini 2023 , demonstrating unconditional stability compared to standard BGK methods, plus extensions to active matter systems.

 ## Features